willh89/Natours-Project/README.md

 ## 🎈 Usage <a name="usage"></a>

-You can make changes in the components inside the sass folder.
+Changes can be made in the components SASS folder.
 Run **npm watch:sass** to see in the browser all the changes that you do in the page.

 ## ⛏️ Built Using <a name = "built_using"></a>